SreeparnaPaul/React-Chat-App/README.md

 # Node Backend
 Create a node app with express server
 Install packages dotenv, nodemon, express
+# MongoDB
+Use MongoDB atlas to access your project from any device
 # React Frontend
 # Getting Started with Create React App